CibranLopez/GenerativeModels/README.md

 Concretely, you will find the following scripts:

+- Graph database generation:
+  - database-generation.ipynb: generates a graph database from a set of crystals or molecules.
+  - molecule-to-POSCAR.ipynb: script for converting a molecule database into a POSCAR-like one.

+- Property prediction:
   - GNN.ipynb: prediction of band-gaps in molecules and crystals via graph neural networks.

+- Material generation:
   - basic-example.ipynb: simplified script for checking diffusion and its parameters.
-- database-generation.ipynb: generates a graph database from a set of crystals or molecules.
+  - model-training.ipynb: main code for training the diffusion models.
   - graph-interpolation.ipynb: interpolates pairs of graphs based on some target property.
   - graph-prediction.ipynb: generates graphs based on some target property.
   - graph-to-POSCAR.ipynb: conversion of a graph structure into a POSCAR representing a molecule or a crystal.
-- model-training.ipynb: main code for training the diffusion models.
-- molecule-to-POSCAR.ipynb: script for converting a molecule database into a POSCAR-like one.

 while **libraries** contains all main functionalities and **tests** some test functions.